 The followers see the product with a short review and use the code to make a purchase.
 That’s influencer marketing.
 Interested?
 Read more to learn how to prepare a successful influencer marketing campaign.

 Influencer marketing – a social media strategy involving product placement and brand mentions from people considered to be experts in their field or defined as influencers by the sheer number of followers.

-Influencer marketing by the numbers
+Influencer marketing statistics

 Influencer marketing is estimated to be worth more than $10 billion in 2021.
 Some people predicted it will decrease due to the COVID-19 pandemic, but it only grew stronger.
 This single number means you should at least be aware of the phenomenon if you want to be an up-to-date marketer.